 The archbishop of Chicago approached the Franciscan sisters to establish a home for single women seeking job opportunities in the growing city.
 In, 1882, they purchased the former rectory of St. Joseph’s parish in Chicago and named it House of Providence.
 Here residents were provided the simple comforts of home.
-The need for more space soon warranted renovation and additions to the property.
-This picture was taken after construction was completed in 1892.

 Recognizing the need for education and nursing, sisters taught in seven parishes in three states (Missouri, Illinois, and Colorado) between 1881 and 1890.
 As hospital work increased, many sisters left parish schools to assist in staffing the hospitals.
 This photograph taken in 1897 shows Sr. Clara Jung (one of the first of many sisters pioneers to the West) with children who attended St. Elizabeth’s Parish School in Denver, Colorado.

 By 1888, requests were coming from as far as Denver, Colorado, for the sisters’ assistance.
 Franciscan friars wanted the sisters to teach in their newly establish St. Elizabeth’s Parish.
 There sisters were sent to teach at the Parish school.
 On Christmas night that same year, four children who has recently lost their mother were brought to the sisters.
 The need for an orphanage became evident, and in 1893, an addition was built.
-The new building (pictured) connected the smaller building on the property and accommodated significantly more children.

 The United States becomes the first Province of the Congregation